Published August 8, 2025 by Nicole Burke

 edible fall planter ideas

-Rosemary has two different growth habits.
+Rosemary is a great herb for fall planters.
+You can find plants with two different growth habits.
 I'm using arp rosemary, which grows more vertically, making it an ideal centerpiece for a planter.
 If you want rosemary to cascade over the side of your planter, look for a trailing variety.

 Rosemary likes to stay dry, so make sure you don't drown your herb by planting it too low in the pot.

-Chives are great plants to squeeze in anywhere you have extra room along the edge of your planter.
+Chives are great plants to squeeze in anywhere you have extra room along the edge of your planter to add texture.
 The foliage can drape over the sides.
 Bonus: Thanks to their onion-y scent, chives will help keep pests away from your leafy greens.

-Dill is a great tall plant to add to the back of your planter.
+Dill is a great tall plant to add to the back of your planter for height.
 Even if the dill you have is small now, it'll grow to be nice and tall quickly and add height to your planter.

 Gomphrena, also called globe amaranth, is a beautiful little edible flower that will add bright orbs of color to your autumnal planter.
 It can handle a light frost or two.